marorcas/job-resourcing/README.md

 - Created update job dto
 - Created test for updating a job by id
 - Created function to update a job by id
+- Created test for fetching all assigned jobs
+- Created test for fetching all non assgined jobs
+- Created function to fetch jobs by assignment status